zichongkao/selectstarsql/innocence.md

 ## Conclusion and Recap
 Let's use what we've learned so far to complete our task:
 <sql-exercise
-  data-question="Find the proportion of last statements with claims of innocence." data-comment="To do decimal division, ensure that one of the numbers is a decimal by multiplying it by 1.0.
+  data-question="Find the proportion of inmates with claims of innocence in their last statements." data-comment="To do decimal division, ensure that one of the numbers is a decimal by multiplying it by 1.0.
 Use <code>LIKE '%innocent%'</code> to find claims of innocence." data-solution="SELECT
 1.0 * COUNT(CASE WHEN last_statement LIKE '%innocent%'